-Today we’re going to chat about something slightly different: The impact of social media on mental health.
+Today we’re going to chat about something slightly different; the impact of social media on mental health.
 At The Profit Hunt, we always talk about leveraging social media for your online business and making money, but sometimes it is important to take a step back and assess the impact that social media has on our general well-being.

 The Impact of Social Media on Mental Health